-Why This Recipe works
+😍 Why You'll Love This Recipe

-Recipe Ingredients and Substitutions
+🔖 Ingredients & Substitutions

 - Meat: Traditionally, Arayes are stuffed with ground lamb, which is how I prefer them.
 However, you can also substitute beef, ground chicken, or turkey.

-How to Make Arayes
+🥙 How to Make Arayes (Stuffed Pitas)

-STEP 2: Cover the bowl and place it in the fridge to allow the flavors to come together for at least a few hours.
+Step 2: Add the spices to the meat mixture and mix to combine.
+Cover the bowl and place it in the fridge to allow the flavors to come together for a few hours.

-Preheat oven to 375 degree F
+Preheat oven to 400 degrees F

-PRO TIP: The best way to heat Arayes leftovers is in a toaster oven or an air fryer.
+Pro Tip: The best way to heat Arayes leftovers is in a toaster oven or an air fryer.

-Recipe FAQs
+🤷🏻♀️ Recipe FAQs

 Use fresh pita bread that's soft and pliable.
 Slice the pita in half and gently pry open.
 Spread a thin layer of the kabob meat filling inside the pita pockets.

-Recipe Pro Tips
+👩🏼🍳 Pro Tips

 - Make sure to drain the excess liquid before mixing the onion with the ground meat.
 If the mixture is too wet, you'll end up with a soggy pita sandwich.